Meet Mary Lee

 Originally from Baltimore, I wanted to live in the Carolinas since I was 12 years old.
 I finally made it here 11 months before my husband died.
 Our relocation was one of his enduring gifts to me.
 I’m also a Christian and view all of my circumstances as blessings, some disguised, but blessings all the same.
 My Christian faith is strong and has been at the core of my healing.

-I’m a Certified Grief Coach, an author, blogger and in college, I majored in interior & fashion design and my work was in both of those disciplines for many years as I managed construction renovations inside the high rise office buildings and a few computer rooms in downtown Baltimore, and I use those tools in my strategies for healing.
+I’m a Certified Grief Coach of the American Christian Counseling Association, an author, blogger, and member of the advisory board of the International Grief Institute.
+In college, I majored in interior & fashion design and my work was in both of those disciplines for many years as I managed construction renovations inside the high rise office buildings and a few computer rooms in downtown Baltimore.
+I use those tools in my strategies for healing.
 The very successful “Set an Extra Plate” initiative to help others learn how to help us was also my creation, an exercise in true Christian hospitality.

 So what lead me to become a blogger?
 A passion to help other widows with traditional tools and some unusual ones, as well.
 Fashion for widows?
 Sure!
 Interior Design for widows?
 Yes indeedy!